Introduction

 What is Galileo?

 Galileo stands for Generative AI-Language Integration & Liaison Engine.
-It is a foundational platform for leveraging Large Language Models to create agents that automate data observability tasks.
+It is a foundational platform designed to leverage Large Language Models for creating agents that automate data observability tasks.
 The broad capabilities of Galileo include:

-• Ability to Monitor the cost of such agentssome text
+- Ability to Monitor the cost of such agents

 These capabilities allow us to automate the routine tasks that data engineers face daily.
 Examples include:

-• Text-to-Rules: Enables users to type in plain English, which the application converts into rules or SQL that can be configured in ADOC (DR).
+- Text-to-Rules: This enables users to type in plain English, which the application converts into rules or SQL that can be configured in ADOC (DR).
 This allows business users to manage and observe their data assets.

 Building the LLM Stack: Key Considerations and Implementations

-There were several key considerations behind the development of Galileo:
+Several key considerations guided the development of Galileo:

 Selecting the Right Model